-It had only been about an hour and half when the long awaited call came.
+It had been about an hour and half when the long awaited call came.
 Her doctor told us that they believed she had lymphoma.
 My 21 year old daughter has just been told she has cancer and we had to get the ball rolling on getting her help.
 The hospital in our area does not do the biopsy that was needed so we decided that our only option was the Mayo Clinic.
 At 8:30, Thursday morning I contacted her doctor to let her know to please do what needed to be done to get her into the Mayo.
 By 9:30 she called me back to say that Monday morning at 7:30 we had our first appt.
 The beginning of gods answered prayers, grace and mercy.

-We packed our bags, booked a flight and Saturday morning we were off.
+We packed our bags, booked a flight and Saturday morning and we were off.
 Our world turned upside down and sideways all in one single phone call.
 We spent the first couple of days meeting with a lung specialist and running tests.
 Doing a lot of praying and trying to stay positive.
 When he realized that it was not his specialty, we then met with a lymphoma specialist and heard news that we were not expecting.
 Stephany was diagnosed with stage 4 lymphoma, but more tests needed to be run.
 Broken hearted and stuck in this crazy whirlwind we could only try to comfort her and leave this in gods hands.
 As tests were done, fluid drained from around her lungs and she weakened, we waited for more answers.

 By this time our children and their family's from out of state has now joined us for the holidays and support.
 The weekend was upon us and boy, was it the longest week and weekend of our lives.
 With no doctor appointments and the whole family together we were excited to spend some quality time together.